| Capabilities | @axiomhq/js | @axiomhq/logging |

 - Create a dataset in Axiom where you send your data.

-- Create an API token in Axiom with permissions to update the dataset you have created.
+- Create an API token in Axiom with permissions to ingest data to the dataset you have created.

 Use @axiomhq/js